tgquintela/tgquintela.github.io/_notes/artificial_neural_networks.md

 ---
-title: "# Artificial Neural Networks
+title: "Artificial Neural Networks"
-"
 collection: notes
+order_item: 35
 permalink: /notes/artificial_neural_networks
 date: 2016-06-01
+Tags:
+  - Artificial Intelligence
+  - Connectomics
+  - Machine Learning
 ---

-# Artificial Neural Networks

-2016-06-01

 Artificial neural networks (ANNs) are a family of bio-inspired models which are used to estimate or approximate functions that can depend on a large number of inputs and are generally unknown.
 Artificial neural networks are typically specified using three things:
 * *Architecture*: which specifies what variables are involved in the network and their topological relationships along with activities of the neurons.
 The architecture is defined by the number of neurons for each layer and the relationship between each ones through the definition of its weights.